vita-tran/Test-Portfolio-Vite/README.md

-# Canada Energy Regulator - Demo Portfolio Project
+# Canada Energy Regulator - Demo Portfolio Project using VITE

 ## Purpose of this project
 - Demonstrate abilities of being able to use required languages